raulshma/tech-ticker/docs/Documentation.md

 - Upgraded to .NET 9.0 and Angular 20 with latest dependencies

 **🔧 Technical Improvements:**
+- Enhanced proxy analytics and health monitoring
+- Alert history and notification audit trail support
+- Support for new alert types and extensibility
+- Improved proxy usage diagnostics in scraping logs
 - Enhanced error handling and recovery mechanisms
 - Optimized database queries and performance
 - Improved security with comprehensive RBAC implementation